nibbles83/metrix_mn_install/README.md

 You should now wait for the wallet to complete the sync.
 Type `metrix-cli getinfo | grep blocks` and compare it with the current [Explorer](https://www.mystakingwallet.com/app/explorer) blockcount.

+### Starting the node

-When your node is in sync open the masternode tab in Altitude and click the Start-All button.
+Once your remote node is in sync, open the masternode tab in Altitude and click the Start-All button.

 It can take a few moments to start the node.
 Altitude will report on the status of this action.